pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 ## Introduction

-I wanted to be able to **test** my WebDev skills
-to see just how *fast* I could build a simple and straight forwards:
+I wanted to be able to **test** my WebDev skills to see just how *fast* I could build a simple and straight forwards: Javascript phonebook application, of the type where you...
-Javascript phonebook application;
-of the type where you...

 - select name
 - then, click a button to retrieve phone number

 ...to be honest, I didn't find this exercise to be particularly easy.

 At first, I thought it would take me just 1/2 an hour or less...

 - keep all 'HTML/CSS/Javascript' code being located together inside of 'one' single web page file
 - develop the UI
 - test the Javascript works

 ...then, hours later on...I found myself still working away on it...trying to fix bugs...???

 Also, having to re-write the application...so that it works...

 - not just on the surface UI-User Interface level
 - but, also, that the underlying 'source code' was laid out clear/and, is well commented.